-AS OF the latest official census in 2015, there are now a total of 100.98 million Filipinos.
-One in every three lives, works, and draws sustenance from agriculture.
+AS OF the latest official census in 2015, the Philippine population now stands at 100.98 million.
+One in every three lives, works, and remains bound to the earth, or earns a living from agriculture.

 The agriculture sector consists of four sub-sectors: farming, fisheries, livestock, and forestry, which altogether by the year 2000 employed 39.8 percent of the labor force.
-Yet still, farmers and fisherfolk remain the most impoverished in the country.
+Yet still, farmers and fisherfolk are to this day the most impoverished of all Filipinos.

 In 2015, land planted to at least 21 various agricultural crops covered 13 million hectares.
 In order of scale, palay, coconut, and corn are the crops with the largest land coverage.